How we’ve handled COVID-19 and our plan to stay healthy

-In light of the global spread of COVID-19, Marian University continues to take steps to ensure that its students, faculty, and staff are protected from this public health issue – for more information, please read the Spring 2021 Opening Guide.
+Marian University welcomed students back to campus for the Fall 2020 semester on August 24, with face-to-face classes scheduled to conclude before Thanksgiving, and the semester finishing after one week of online classes and online exams.
+The health and safety of the Marian University community is our top priority.
+In light of the global spread of COVID-19, Marian University continues to take steps to ensure that its students, faculty, and staff are protected from this public health issue – including the creation of a Fall Reopening Guide.

 How has Marian University responded to COVID-19?

 We are monitoring the situation closely, and as such are proactively working with the Fond du Lac County Health Department, while also receiving guidance from the Centers for Disease Control and Prevention and the Department of Health Services.
 A group has convened and has been tasked with making informed decisions and providing you timely and relevant information related to those developments here, as well as via email and on social media.